GlennCavarle/WebCopper/doc/guides/extension.md

 # The Extension System

-An extension allows to make some processes at the end of the configuration stage.
+An extension allows one to make some processes at the end of the configuration stage.
 It is commonly used to manipulate the [DI container](#), adding some services or registring some event listeners based on the container configuration.